 You can cook the eggs to your liking.
 I prefer my eggs to be a bit soft in the middle, but if runny eggs are your thing, then go for it 🙂 Serve this dish with some warm naan (or paleo naan if you are gluten-free) and dip the bread into this spiced tomato sauce (and runny egg)… it’s so good!

 - Heat oil in a sauté pan over medium heat, then add the onion masala, salt, pepper and garam masala to the pan.
-Stir-fry this mixture for 1-2 minutes.
+Stir-fry this mixture for 1-2 minutes (if you are using frozen onion masala then wait until it melts in the pan before adding the spices).

 - Crack the eggs into the pan, placing them gently in the simmering sauce.
 Cover the pan and cook for 4-6 minutes, or until the eggs are cooked to your liking .